jangirrishabh/jangirrishabh.github.io/_posts/2018-03-25-Overcoming-exploration-demos.md

 \end{align}
 $$

-(Note  that  we  maximize J and  minimize \\(L_{BC})\\ .)
+(Note  that  we  maximize J and  minimize L<sub>BC</sub> .)
 Using this loss directly prevents the learned policy from improving significantly beyond the demonstration policy, as the actor is always tied back to the demonstrations.

 ## Q-Filter
-We account for the possibility that demonstrations can be suboptimal by applying the behavior cloning loss only to states  where  the  critic \\(Q(s,a))\\  determines  that  the  demonstrator action is better than the actor action.
+We account for the possibility that demonstrations can be suboptimal by applying the behavior cloning loss only to states  where  the  critic Q(s,a)  determines  that  the  demonstrator action is better than the actor action.
 In python this looks like:

 ```python
 self.lambda1 = 0.004